A little history and context:

 West Bund 西岸

 This is the part that’s brand new.
 Pudong feels a little strange, with is huge avenues and top-down planned urbanism that built the district on top of swamps from the 1990s onwards.
 Parts of Pudong look like North-American suburbs, and other parts look like generic cities that could be absolutely anywhere in the world.
 Some of the The World Expo Pavilions have been reconverted into museums, like the China pavilion.
-NYU Shanghai has a campus here, there’s a gigantic convention center right across from the Himalayas museum and mall complex, all build by the Zendai property developers.
+NYU Shanghai has a campus here since 2015, where the second most popular major is Interactive Media Arts (IMA).
+There’s a gigantic convention center right across from the Himalayas museum and mall complex, all build by the Zendai property developers.

 Zhujiajiao 朱家角 / Wuzhen 乌镇 / Chongming 崇明